Introduction to Lyra

 For full details of the hardware controls and connections, as well as a block diagram, look at the Hardware section.

-To learn about the control software, see the Lyra Control Panel section.
+To learn about the software, see the Lyra software section.